 For those of us not working as normal, or able to work at home, it has provided an opportunity to spend more time with our children, with our partner, or even with our parents.

 Either way, working less, ignoring for one minute the huge question of how this will all be paid for and resolved down-the-line, can be a good thing.
 It allows us time to sit and chat, to think, to do our chores and hobbies, whereas previously we could not.

 But the strange thing is that I find too much of a good thing is not always a good.
 Boredom has set-in a bit in week three and familiarity and repetitiveness make things and people less interesting.

 Where is the balance to be found between work and time with loved ones in future?

-Unfortunately I predict people will want to work less when this is over, but in fact will have to work more, in order to help pay for it all.
+I predict people will want to work less when this is over, but in fact will have to work more.
+In order to pay for it all this will be essential.
 Costs of housing and of living in general may become an even greater burden, despite reports of rents falling as short-term holiday rentals are now offered for longer-term rent.

 I haven’t been in a pub or restaurant for 3 weeks now and realise that, apart from saving a lot of money, that I miss the hustle and bustle of such social environments.

-Neither have I joined in any get-together or a club physically speaking, although of course, like many, social video platforms and work spaces have now taken over in the home and at work respectively.
+Neither have I joined in any get-together or a club physically speaking.
+Like many, social video platforms and work spaces have now taken over in the home and at work respectively.